Human-Signals-Lab/AudioIMU/README.md

 All the model architectures and FFT functions are wrappped up in _models.py_

-Weights of the pre-trained Audio CNN (from Kong et al., ICASSP 2020) and the student models can be accessed at: https://dataverse.tdl.org/dataset.xhtml?persistentId=doi%3A10.18738%2FT8%2FS5RTFH&version=DRAFT
+Weights of the pre-trained Audio CNN (from Kong et al., ICASSP 2020) and our student models can be accessed at: https://dataverse.tdl.org/dataset.xhtml?persistentId=doi%3A10.18738%2FT8%2FS5RTFH&version=DRAFT